Board of Governors Election

 All nominees must be endorsed by one BoG member, i.e., one of the four officers (President, President-Elect, Treasurer or Secretary), the Jr. or Sr. Past President or one of the 22 current BoG Members-at-Large.
 It is the responsibility of the nominators and the endorsers to make sure that, if elected, the nominee is willing to actively serve in the position as a BoG member-at-large.

-Also, all endorsements letters should be sent to the EDS Executive Office, Laura J. Riello via e-mail: email@example.com by October 15, 2019.
-It is important that an endorser writes a letter of endorsement in support of the qualifications and willingness of the nominee instead of a mere email supporting the nomination.
-If you have any questions, please feel free to contact Laura Riello (firstname.lastname@example.org) with a copy to Samar Saha at email@example.com.
+Also, all endorsements letters should be sent using the online form by October 15, 2020.
+Please include qualifications and willingness of the nominee to serve.
+If you have any questions, please feel free to contact Laura Riello (firstname.lastname@example.org).

 EDS Board of Governors Members-at-Large Election Process